ibm-cloud-docs/vmwaresolutions/vmonic/notifications.md

   years:  2016, 2017

-lastupdated: "2017-06-29"
+lastupdated: "2017-09-22"

 ---

 # Managing system notifications

 You can check notifications for the status of system or user operations.
-You can also use the information to diagnose and troubleshoot problems that occur.
+You can also use the information to diagnose and troubleshoot problems that might occur.

 ## Viewing notifications

 To view all notifications, click **Notifications** from the left navigation pane.
-To view the details of a notification, click the corresponding row in the notification history.

 The notification history shows the following information: